Pectus Excavatum (Sternal Bone Deformity, Funnel Chest) in Dogs

 - Pectus Excavatum (Sternal Bone Deformity, Funnel Chest)

 The symptoms of pectus excavatum can vary considerably depending on the severity of the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
 Deformities can impair function and may require cosmetic or medical treatment..
-In mild cases, the indentation of the chest may only be a cosmetic problem and cause no obvious health impairments.
-In more severe cases, however, a variety of symptoms can occur, caused by the compression of the heart and lungs.
+In mild cases, the indentation of the chest may only be a cosmetic issue and cause no obvious health impairments.
+In more severe cases, however, a variety of symptoms may occur that are caused by compression of the heart and lungs.

 The most common symptoms include respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, which can manifest as rapid or labored breathing, cough, or a wheezing sound when breathing.
-Dogs with a severe form of the disease may also show signs of lethargy, decreased exercise tolerance, or unwillingness to play.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, which may manifest as rapid or labored breathing, cough, or a wheezing sound when breathing.
+Dogs with a severe form of the disease may also show signs of lethargy, reduced exercise tolerance, or reluctance to play.
 In some cases, the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
-Deformities can impair function and may require cosmetic or medical treatment. can also lead to heart problems, which can manifest as heart murmurs or abnormal heart rhythms.
+Deformities can impair function and may require cosmetic or medical treatment. can also lead to heart problems, which may manifest as heart murmurs or abnormal heart rhythms.

 Diagnosis